jtod/Sigma16/docs/src/userguide/userguide.md

 ### extract

-The extract instruction obtains the value of an arbitrary field from a source register and loads it right-adjusted into the destination register.
+The extract instruction obtains the value of an arbitrary field (g,h) from a source register Re and loads it right-adjusted into the destination register Rd.

 General form: *extract Rd,Re,g,h*